Calendar

 Please note, internal cemetery streets are not recognized by mapping software.
 The Salt Lake City Cemetery is diligently working to provide updated/user friendly mapping services to assist visitors with finding their loved ones.
 Contact the Cemetery Administration Office for assistance, questions or concerns.

-• For the safety of visitors, crew and wildlife, the use of live flowers is encouraged over artificial flowers on Cemetery Property.
+For the safety of visitors, crew and wildlife, the use of live flowers are encouraged over artificial flowers on Cemetery Property.
 (SLC Code 15.24.080)

 Please do not leave anything of monetary or sentimental value on graves or cemetery property.
-Salt Lake City nor its staff will be held responsible for lost or stolen items.
-All flowers and decorations will be removed one week following Memorial Day.
-Any decorations placed June 2, 2025 to June 7, 2025, will also be removed.
-Please do not decorate during clean-up.
+Salt Lake City nor its staff are responsible for lost or stolen items.

 Friends of the Cemetery